R1NC/AND-CV-Snippets/README.md

 * [OpenCV-Android][3];

 Why not the [original source][4]?
-OpenCV-Android offers universal ndk makefiles and prebuilt static libraries, which can be included in our own makefiles to save lots of time on solving dependencies and compiling problems.
+OpenCV-Android offers ndk makefiles and prebuilt static libraries, which can be included in our own makefiles to save lots of time on solving dependencies and compiling problems.

 For more details, refer to the [official docs][5].